 Renewables development was for years held back by low feed-in tariff quotas for solar.
 In line with EU State aid rules, Croatia has now switched to auctioning and feed-in premiums rather than feed-in tariffs, but delays in adopting the implementing legislation and adopting new energy and climate strategies created uncertainty for several years and slowed both wind and solar development.

 Much time and resources have also been lost on pushing outdated projects such as the 500 MW Plomin C coal power plant, to be run on imported coal, the 450 MW Peruća gas power plant, and large-scale hydropower projects in sensitive locations such as Ombla and Kosinj.
 The first three have now been cancelled after civil society campaigns highlighted their weaknesses, while HEP is persisting with the latter.
-A highly unpopular and weakly justified floating LNG terminal on the island of Krk, with financial support from the EU, also started operating in early 2021.
+A highly unpopular and weakly justified floating LNG terminal on the island of Krk, with financial support from the EU, also started operating in early 2021, and as of December 2024, an expansion is also planned.

 In November 2021 at the COP26 climate conference in Glasgow, Croatia’s Prime Minister announced a coal phase-out date of 2033 at the latest.
 In reality, it is likely to happen much earlier.
 Croatia only has one remaining coal plant, the 210 MW Plomin 2, which runs on imported coal, and with carbon prices expected to keep rising in the coming years, it is highly unlikely that it will remain economic to operate it until 2033.